pypy/pypy/rpython/doc/translation.rst

 (although these steps are not quite as distinct as you might think from this presentation).

-There is an `interactive interface`_ called :source:`rpython/bin/translatorshell.py` to the translation process which allows you to interactively work through these stages.
+There is an :ref:`interactive interface <try out the translator>` called :source:`rpython/bin/translatorshell.py` to the translation process which allows you to interactively work through these stages.